frm1789/frm1789/README.md

 ### Hello Stranger!

 - 🔭 I’m currently working on NLP using Spacy
-- 🌱 I’m currently learning about Hive & Hadoop & Pig
+- 🌱 I’m currently learning how code machine learning applications.
 - 👯 I’m looking to collaborate on NLP projects applied to learning and education.
 - 📫 How to reach me: florencia.mangini at gmail.com